sholtodouglas/sholtodouglas.github.io/_posts/2020-12-18-LearningFromPlayAndLanguage.md

 Problem solved?
 Not quite.
 Quaternions must be normalised to be a valid orientation.
 Neural net outputs have no such constraint, besides, we still had a few discontinuities.
 This led us down the path of [5D and 6D rotational embeddings](https://openaccess.thecvf.com/content_CVPR_2019/papers/Zhou_On_the_Continuity_of_Rotation_Representations_in_Neural_Networks_CVPR_2019_paper.pdf)...

 Hold up!
 We had been playing with too many satellites.
 Does a robot's end effector really need to go beyond $ \pm \pi$ in any axis of rotation?
 Will it ever encounter a discontinuity?
 Not unless you're trying to imitation learn off Houdini.
+We already had an invisible link at the end of the arm which was positioned at the tips of the gripper to use for inverse kinematics - all you need to do is rotate that so that it is at 0,0,0 RPY in the arm's default pose.

 Long story short - RPY orientation control worked far better.
 Simplicity wins.